-With recent laws allowing sports betting in Iowa, you can now place your wagers at both retail sportsbooks and online, which we cover on this page.
+With legal sports betting in Iowa, you can place your wagers at both retail sportsbooks and online, which we cover on this page.

 If you’re looking to place a wager on the Iowa 300 (or any other IndyCar race), sportsbooks will offer a wide range of betting markets.